sPrizio/bluebell/anther/README.md

 ### To Do
 - Research November from each year (2020-2023) to investigate why the intra-day movements were so difficult to capture
 - Implement logic to capture bar averages from a previous look-back period to dynamically compute averages (test this to see if it can beat current estimates)
-- Recompile master stats with the inclusion of 2020.
-Might be worth investigating whether the performance of the 9:55 candle is worth it
 - Review the 9:50 candle on higher time frames.
 Possible long and shorts above bracket levels?
 - The goal is to look for ways to reduce points lost.
 As it stands the strategy is pretty good but it could stand to be improved
 - Another possible improvement is to double down once the first entry is stopped out.
 Possible to extract additional points?